 “Taking good care of YOU means the people in your life will receive the best of you.
 Rather than what’s left of you.”

 Wrapping it up

-Time-management can be tricky (for everyone).
-Even managers and CEOs often find it challenging to always be their productive best.
+Time management can be tricky (for everyone).
+Managers and even CEOs often find it challenging to always be at their productive best.
 Sometimes the work at hand simply becomes too much to accomplish.
-It’s okay to feel the stress and pressure.
-It’s just okay to crumble and procrastinate because of that pressure.
+It’s okay to feel stress and pressure.
+It’s not okay to crumble and procrastinate because of that pressure.